 Your income last year may not accurately reflect your financial strength or your family’s ability to contribute toward your college education.
 Under unusual and extenuating circumstances only, and with adequate documentation of those circumstances, a financial aid counselor may make adjustments to your income data to more accurately measure your or your family’s ability to pay for educational costs.

-- Tuition expenses paid at an elementary or secondary school for a dependent child in 2012 or 2013
+- Tuition expenses paid at an elementary or secondary school for a dependent child in 2013

-- Unusual medical or dental expenses paid in 2012 or 2013 which were not covered by insurance
+- Unusual medical or dental expenses paid in 2013 which were not covered by insurance

 - A student, spouse or parent has a loss of employment or reduction in income